-The third floor of the Jersey City campus is devoted to the Dental Hygiene Program.
-The 11,300-square foot space houses the 30-chairs of the dental hygiene clinic, Seven (7) radiology rooms, one (1) panorex suite, two (2) sterilization rooms, a student and faculty simulator laboratory, classrooms, faculty office spaces, storages, and the dental clinic reception area.
+The Dental Hygiene Program is equipped with 30 chairs in its hygiene clinic, Seven (7) radiology rooms, one (1) Panorex suite, two (2) sterilization rooms, a student and faculty simulator laboratory, classrooms, faculty office spaces, storages, and the dental clinic reception area.
 The lab currently has twenty (20) student dental simulators and one (1) instructor simulator.
 These simulators provide a realistic learning experience to develop the necessary motor skills and clinical knowledge.
-Students practice in pairs on the simulator while watching a large-screen overhead projection of the instructor performing a dental hygiene procedure.

-The Clinical facility is equipped with computers at every station, and patient monitors for oral health educational instruction.
+The Clinical facility is equipped with computers and patient monitors at every station.
 Digital radiographs can be brought up on the computer screen for treatment planning and patient education, while digital patient record keeping instills a paper-free environment.